-Miles Away In The Caribbean is a poetically written story about a Canadian boy named Miles.
+In June 2019, the Author launched "Miles Away In The Caribbean."
+This children's book is a poetically written, educational story about a Canadian boy named Miles (her son).
 In his magical spaceship, he visits Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago.
-Miles highlights magnificent landmarks and enjoyed his cultural adventures.
+Miles highlights magnificent landmarks and enjoys his cultural adventures.
+Illustrated by Beatriz Mellow.

-Rose and Nicolas loved their favourite Caribbean sorrel drink so much, the siblings decided to create a sorrel stand with the assistance of their parents.
+Miss Marshall’s 2018 release is “Sweet Sorrel Stand.”
+Rose and Nicolas loved their favourite Caribbean sorrel drink in this children's book.
+The siblings decided to create a sorrel stand with the assistance of their parents.
 Their Sweet Sorrel Stand was a success in the neighbourhood.
-The main ingredient of the drink is the Roselle plant (Sorrel), a species of hibiscus which is native to West Africa.
-The red flower buds are boiled, strained, sweetened with sugar, with a touch of ginger, cinnamon, orange peel and cloves.
+The drink's main ingredient is the Roselle plant (Sorrel), a hibiscus native to West Africa.
+The red flower buds are boiled, strained, and sweetened with sugar, with a touch of ginger, cinnamon, orange peel and cloves.
 Once cooled for a couple of hours or overnight, it is served with ice.
 It is known to be very rich in antioxidants.
-Traditionally, this drink is served during Christmas holidays.
+Traditionally, this drink is done during the Christmas holidays.
 On a hot summer day, it is a refreshing alternative to lemonade.

-This was Keman’s first experience of Toronto’s annual Caribbean Carnival.
-The excited 8 year old and his Mother enjoyed the rituals at the Caribbean celebration, such as picking a flag to wave, the Caribbean influenced foods, dancing, costumes and music.
-Keman is a young, Black Canadian child with Caribbean roots.
+After becoming a mom, she was inspired to write her second book, a children’s book named "Keman’s First Carnival."
+This 2016 publication is about a young, Black Canadian child’s first experience of Toronto’s annual Caribbean Carnival.
+The excited 8-year-old and his Mother enjoyed the rituals at the Caribbean celebration, such as picking a flag to wave, the Caribbean-influenced foods, dancing, costumes, and music.